vigneshshanmugam/rum-profiler/README.md

 2. Paste the code from `profile.js` inside the `<script>` tags.

 3. Run the web app on Chrome 78 and check the devtools console for the trace logs.

+### How it runs

+1. The profiler is started as soon as the script is run and starts capturing JS stack traces every 1 ms based on the samplingInterval.

+2. The profiler is stopped on the page load and the traces are printed on the console.